rswilkens/aclpub2-Tutorial/README.md

 This guide has been created to provide ACL Conferences and Workshops organisers with the instructions to follow to generate proceedings in aclpub2 format.

 ## Before starting: Which reviewing platform is you conference/workshop using?
 - OpenReview.
-This guide is for you, we will explain you how to use the provided tool to generate the proceedings automatically from OpenReview.
+This guide is for you, we will explain you how to use the provided tool to generate the proceedings (and the handbook) automatically from OpenReview.
 - EasyChair.
 We will explain you how to generate the proceedings manually.
 - SoftConf.
 Please follow the [ACLPUB instructions](https://github.com/acl-org/acl-pub/blob/gh-pages/aclpub-start.md).